Zoom basics, or questions you never dared to ask

-If you want to join a zoom meeting on a mobile device, you must download the app: ‘Zoom cloud meetings’ from the app store (iPad/iPhone) or your google play store.
+If you want to join a zoom meeting on a mobile device, you must download the app: ‘Zoom cloud meetings’ from the App Store (iPad/iPhone) or your google play store.
 This is not optional, but a zoom prerequisite to use zoom on mobile devices.
-Please watch the video and install the app first, so you can join any meeting with zoom.
+Please watch the video and install the app first, so you can join any zoom meeting in the future.

-How to install Zoom and join meeting on mobile (iOS) device!
+How to install Zoom and join meeting on mobile (iOS) device iPad or iPhone

 How to install Zoom on Android: